Skip to main content

 pharmacist

-• The sodium fluoride chewable tablets is for children aged 3 to 16 years old.
+• The sodium fluoride chewable tablets are for children aged 3 to 16 years old.
 If your child is younger than 3 years old, use the sodium fluoride solution.
 This is because children under 3 have a higher risk of choking on the tablets.

-• If your child is using the sodium fluoride solution, use a dropper to measure the dose.
-Don't use household spoons, because they aren't accurate and might cause you to give your child the wrong dose.
+• For the sodium fluoride solution: Use a dropper to measure out the dose.
+Don't use household spoons because they aren't accurate and might cause you to give your child the wrong dose.

-Frequently asked questions about Sodium fluoride
+Common questions about Sodium fluoride

 How to save using GoodRx